fmoo/Orange/Assets/Scripts/Serialization/README.md

   [SerializeField] private ScriptableObjectReference<MyFoo> foo;
 ```
 Though this would also require updating all callers to use `foo.value` instead of `foo` directly as well.

+## Alternatives

+- [OdinSerializer](https://github.com/TeamSirenix/odin-serializer) - Really powerful serializer.
+Does **deep** serialization of your game state heirarchy, which is fast, but may result in excessively large or unexpectedly duplicate/aliased data.
+May be customizable to support this feature, but it was not obvious from the docs, and the compiler warnings on 2019.3 annoyed me.
+- **Manual type mappings** - With this approach, you either don't include ScriptableObjects in your save state blob, or you complement them with an `enum` type that you can use to reconstruct the references with manual logic after load.
+This approach requires you to have extra logic to recreate your object references, so adding a new one means updating 2-3 different locations, which is a lot of overhead that ScriptableObjects are supposed to be saving you.